Home » Recipes » Asian Turkey Meatballs

 • 2 green onions scallions minced

-• 1/2 medium carrot grated and chopped finely
+• 1 medium carrot grated and chopped finely (about 1/2 cup)

 Instructions

-• Now add your green onion, carrots, herbs, ginger, lime juice and salt and pepper.
+• Combine all the meatball ingredients into a bowl.
 Stir everything together with you hands until you can easily roll them into little balls.
-Roll out your turkey mixture into whatever size meatballs you like (I made mine on the small side, almost bite size).
+Roll out your turkey mixture into golf ball-sized meatballs.

-• Arrange your zucchini pasta in a bowl like you would any other gluten-free spaghetti.
+• Spiralize your pasta and arrange it into a bowl like you would any other gluten-free spaghetti.
 Add your meatballs on top and drizzle with extra virgin olive oil and balsamic vinegar.

 Nutrition